EdwardLDickenson/DailyWebHerald/README.md

-# DailyWebHerald
+# Readme #

-Just a little web based RSS reader written in Python.
+Dailywebherald, a small RSS reading written in Python using Flask.